coolestxuxu/Ich-bin-xuxu/readme.md

 /****************  some daily inspiration of mine *******************/

+Yesterday great snowfall came to Yokohama, びっくりしたけど、　とても楽しかった。My あまboy doesn't like coldness but i am so taking him to Hokkaidou。 I'll wrap him in 3 futons and put mega thick mask and hat and gloves to keep him warm.
+He will look super elegant with a red umbrella in Hokkaidou snow xD GOD I am so in love with him.

+_ last update until here 2018-01-23 _

 Tomas Mikolov is fucking awesoooome, now i am having Mikolovmania cuz nothing's sexier than a super smart brain

 _ last update until here 2018-01-06 _